anfragment/zen/docs/internal/localization-guide.md

 ### Step 1: Fork the repository

-Follow [these instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to create a fork of Zen.
+Follow [these instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) to create a fork of Zen.

 ### Step 2: Set up your development environment

-1. Install all dependencies as described in [requirements.md](requirements.md)
+1. Install Go, Node.js with npm, Wails, and optionally Task as described in [requirements.md](requirements.md)
-2. Run `task` in the project root directory to start the development server
+2. In the project root directory, run `wails dev` (or `task` if you have Task installed) to start the development server

 ### Step 3: Create a translation file